danielaparker/JsonCons.Net/doc_source/articles/JsonPath/JsonConsJsonPath.md

 # JsonCons JSONPath

 [JSONPath](http://goessner.net/articles/JsonPath/) is a loosely standardized syntax for querying JSON.
-There are many implementations that differ significantly, see Christoph Burgmer's [JSONPath comparison](https://cburgmer.github.io/json-path-comparison/).
+There are many implementations and they differ in significant ways, see Christoph Burgmer's [JSONPath comparison](https://cburgmer.github.io/json-path-comparison/).

 The JsonCons implementation is described in an [ABNF grammar](Grammar.md).
 It explicitly implements a state machine that corresponds to this grammar.